caverac/agd-doc/tutorial.rst

     Example spectrum containing multiple Gaussian functions with added spectral noise, decomposed using GaussPy for three values of the smoothing parameter :math:`\alpha`.

 These results demonstrate that our choice of :math:`\alpha` has a significant effect on the success of the GaussPy model.
 In order to select the right value of :math:`\alpha` for a given dataset, we need to train the AGD algorithm using a training set.
 This process is described in the following section.

 .. _training-example:

 ======================================
-Training AGD to Select Alpha
+Training AGD to Select :math:`\alpha`
 ======================================

 Creating a Synthetic Training Dataset